oalders/go-for-perl-hackers/README.md

 " Bundle: https://github.com/fatih/vim-go.git
 ```

-Now, open `vim` after installing `vim-go` and enter `:GoInstallBinaries`
+Now, open `vim` after installing `vim-go` and enter `:GoInstallBinaries`.
+This

-Also, you can add `goimports`:

-First install it: `go get golang.org/x/tools/cmd/goimports`

-Then add the following to your `.vimrc`

-`let g:go_fmt_command = "goimports"`
+will helpfully install some binaries for you like `goimports` and `godef`.

-If your editor is set up to display tabs visually, you may want to disable that for Go files.
+If your editor is set up to display tabs visually, you may want to disable that
+for Go files.

 ```vim
 autocmd FileType go setlocal nolist
 ```

+You can also have a look at [my vim-go config](https://github.com/oalders/dot-files/blob/main/vim/ftplugin/go.vim) for a few ideas.

 #### shortcuts